|Found by||Paul Freeman|

 After dropping Freeman off at his home, Meldrum and his brother returned to the trackway location for a closer look.
 They found that Freeman was incorrect in his description of the pathway of the animal.
 They found a section of the trackway that Freeman had not examined (as was evident by Freeman’s own footprints found in the area), and indeed didn’t even know was there.

-Seven prints were cast that day, though only three are pictured here.
+Seven prints were cast that day, all of which are shown on this page or are in the gallery below.
+It should be noted that the photographs are of the originals themselves.
 This was Dr. Meldrum’s first introduction to evidence in the field, and it had a profound effect on him.

 Dr. Meldrum has published a few short papers analyzing these and other prints.
 One of the best, though shortest, is his paper, “Evaluation of Alleged Sasquatch Footprints and Their Inferred Functional Morphology.”
 In this paper, original photographs of the casts, as well as the prints in the ground, can be seen.
 These casts are also compared with other footprints from the data set for congruency.
 It is well worth your time to read.